 Hunters are encouraged to take precautions to protect themselves and their dogs from the virus.
 WDFW has specific precautions on our avian influenza webpage under “Human HPAI Safety.”
 If you encounter a sick or dead wild bird, please report it via our online reporting tool.

-WDFW offers accessible hunting and wildlife-viewing blinds
+WDFW offers accessible wildlife-viewing blinds

 Some sites can be reserved through WDFW's Private Lands Hunting Access program.
 Others can be reserved by calling the wildlife area manager.
 Hunters without disabilities should yield ADA hunting and wildlife-viewing blinds and platforms to those with disabilities if the site was reserved.